This section gives you information on the media rights issues people most commonly contact us about

 There are lots of great resources available about staying safe online and dealing with issues, including:

-- NetSafe.org.nz - NetSafe’s advice on everything from copyright to scams
+- NetSafe.org.nz - NetSafe’s advice on everything from cyberbullying to copyright to scams

 - Theorb.org.nz - a quick and secure way to report online incidents from objectionable material to child exploitation